yensky95/boutique-basic/README.md

 - Basic Low Power

 Those variants can be deployed on a kubernetes cluster using the respective shell scripts contained in the release folder.

+Loadgenerator10/50/100 generated a respective load of users into the application deployed.